divyavshah/RoundRobinSimulator/README.md

-# 🌀 Enhanced Round Robin Scheduling Simulator
+# 🌀 Round Robin Scheduling Simulator

 This project is a fully interactive, GUI-based **Round Robin CPU Scheduling Simulator** built using Python and Tkinter.
 It visually demonstrates how the Round Robin algorithm works in real-time, making it ideal for learning, teaching, and presenting operating system concepts.